space-wizards/docs/src/en/space-station-14/round-flow/proposals/ninja.md

 ### Buffs
 - Space Ninjas no longer have a need to eat nor drink.
 - Space Ninjas now come outfitted with a ninja headset as per [Alwayswannahunt's PR](https://github.com/space-wizards/space-station-14/pull/32841) , green encryption key included.
-- To compensate for the newly removed EMAG interactions with lathes, the space ninja gloves can now unlock access-restricted lockers and crates.
+- To compensate for the newly removed EMAG interactions with lathes and printers, the space ninja gloves can now unlock access-restricted lockers and crates.
 - The katana dash is considerably quieter, at the cost of a longer recharge duration.
 - The energy katana's slash rate is slightly faster than it was previously when one-handed to compensate for it's damage loss.
 - Grants the ability to wield the energy katana for a hard-hitting swing, at the cost of a slower slash rate.